 The ancients certainly recognized that Plato, Hermes Trismegistus, and others held a true conception of God.
 It is a dogma of the Catholic Church that the God known to philosophy is the same God as that of revelation.
 There are several ways to approach this.
 Most often, theologians and philosophers arise from the exoteric church, and reconsider its teachings and dogmas in rational and intellectual terms.

 In other cases, philosophers have developed conceptions of God apart from the exoteric church.
 As the epigraph from Radhakrishnan shows, these take the form of some sort of monist or absolute idealism at their best.
 At their worst, they promote a form of theistic personalism, i.e., the conception that God is one being among others, albeit of a very special kind.

 Now it is dogmatic that God is both Absolute and Infinite.
 These concepts are certainly comprehensible to the rational mind.
-It is well worth the effort to work through the demonstrations in such works as Metaphysics of Being by Rene Guenon or Survey of Metaphysics and Esoterism by Frithjof Schuon.
+It is well worth the effort to work through the demonstrations in such works as Multiple States of Being by Rene Guenon or Survey of Metaphysics and Esoterism by Frithjof Schuon.
 Theistic personalism denies both those attributes.